1 Kings

 1 Kings 1:9 & 10

-Adonijah then sacrificed sheep, cattle and fattened calves at the Stone of Zoheleth near En Rogel.
-He invited all his brothers, the king's sons, and all the men of Judah who were royal officials, but he did not invite Nathan the prophet or Benaiah or the special guard or his brother Solomon.
+One day Adoniyah killed sheep, oxen and fattened calves at the Stone of Zochelet, by 'Ein-Rogel.
+He summoned all his brothers the king's sons, and all the men of Y'hudah the king's servants; but he did not summon Natan the prophet, B'nayah, the elite guard or Shlomo his brother.

 Adonijah threw a party to announce himself as king but we can tell that it was not God's will as he offered sacrifices near En-Rogel instead of in Jerusalem.
 The Stone of Zoheleth (the serpent-stone) was a rocky plateau overlooking the Kidron Valley.
 The Gihon Spring was located there and was the main source of water for Jerusalem.
 The spring did not continuously flow and so a pool was built in Jerusalem to store water for the time when the fountain did not flow.
 The spring is also called the Virgin's Fountain as many believe that Mary washed Jesus' swaddling clothes there.